carevealed/image_rename_and_convert/readme.md

 2. Enter your computer password and the script will install along with all the dependencies.

+## How to use:

+### Command line:

+1. In a terminal window type "rename -s " + the path to the files you want to rename.

+    For example:

+        rename -s /Volumes/CAVPPTestDrive/DPLA0003/Images/_Anaheim/

+2. Follow the instructions
+3. After the files are renamed to the new location, you will also find a report in the form of a CSV file in the same folder as the renamed files.

 ## Credits:
 * Henry Borchers